Khait5/Mizuki/src/content/posts/arcraiders/arc-raiders-basics.md

 3.  **Objective:** Complete main and side objectives for high-tier loot.
 4.  **Extract:** Head to an extraction point to secure your findings.

-## 🪖 Classes (Raiders)

-You choose a Raider before each drop, each with unique active and passive abilities:

-* **The Trooper:** Versatile, focuses on balanced combat and utility.
-* **The Scout:** Specialized in long-range combat and marking targets.
-* **The Engineer:** Defensive, focused on deploying turrets and fortifications.

 ---
 :::tip